-We are super proud that SotoTennis Academy professional player Evan Hoyt made it to the quarter finals of the mixed doubles event at Wimbledon with partner Eden Silva.
-Evan was ranked 333rd in doubles and was the first welsh person to reach the quarters since Gerald Battrick in the men’s doubles in 1975.
+We are very proud of SotoTennis Academy player Evan Hoyt for reaching the quarter-finals of the Mixed Doubles at Wimbledon with partner Eden Silva.
+Evan is the first Welsh person to reach the quarters since Gerald Battrick in the Men’s Doubles in 1975.

-Evan has been part of the Academy for two years, he has grown into a cultural leader, from the way he lives the Academy’s values and behaviours to his openness and readiness to support his ‘team mates’ at the Academy.
-Evan often joins in with mini tennis sessions, inspiring young tennis players at the Academy.
-There is always such a buzz on court when one of your tennis hero’s is supporting your session.
+Evan has been part of the Academy for two years, and has grown into a cultural leader, from the way he lives the Academy’s values and behaviours to his openness and readiness to support his ‘team mates’ at the Academy.
+Evan often joins in with mini tennis sessions, inspiring young tennis players at STA.

-The British pair gained their first senior Wimbledon win by beating Leander Paes and Sam Stosur 6-4 2-6 6-4 in the first round.
+The British pair gained their first senior Wimbledon win by beating doubles legends Leander Paes and Sam Stosur 6-4 2-6 6-4 in the first round.
 Veteran Paes is a four-time Wimbledon mixed doubles champion, while Stosur has won two titles in the event.
-Evan became the first Welsh player to win a senior match at Wimbledon since Sarah Loosemore in 1990.
+This win meant Evan became the first Welsh player to win a senior match at Wimbledon since Sarah Loosemore in 1990.

 “It was the first point of the match where the crowd went wild and it was a Goosebumps moment.
 You learn things about yourself in a first set like that.
 I’m really proud of the way we came back, especially the way Eden played.”
 Evan Hoyt

-In the 2nd round match Evan and Eden beat 16th-seeds Divij Sharan and Yingying Duan in straight sets 6-3 6-4.
+In the 2nd round Evan and Eden took out the 16th-seeds Divij Sharan and Yingying Duan in straight sets 6-3 6-4.

-The British pair lost their 4-1 lead and the first set, after the Belgian-Chinese pair staged a comeback.
-In the second, Evan and Eden were also behind, but managed to force a tie-break after recovering from being broken, and edged it 7-5.
+The British pair started well taking a 4-1 lead in the first set, before the Belgian-Chinese pair staged a comeback.
+In the second set Evan and Eden were also behind, but managed to force a tie-break after recovering from being broken, and edged it 7-5.

 Evan, said that dramatic first-set point gave him “Goosebumps”.
 “It was a bit of a scrappy point, we were both running around the court switching sides, and when that dropped in to go 4-1 up in the first it was an unbelievable feeling.”